gravity-ui/uikit/src/components/Persona/README.md

 ### Type

-Used to specify avatar appearance.
-Use "person" if you need to represent some kind of personalized entity.
-Use "email", to represent email adresses.
-Use "other" for cases, when you don't need an avatar.
+Used to manage avatar appearance.
+Use "person" for a personalized entity and "email" for an email adresses.
+Use "other" for cases when you do not need any avatar.

 <!--LANDING_BLOCK
 <ExampleBlock